nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

 =======

 Button 1:
+   Toggles between three Fast Pair advertising modes:

+   * Fast Pair discoverable advertising.
+   * Fast Pair not discoverable advertising (with the show UI indication).
-   Toggles between Fast Pair discoverable and not discoverable advertising.
+   * Fast Pair not discoverable advertising (with the hide UI indication).

    .. note::
        The advertising is disabled while the Fast Pair Provider is connected to a Bluetooth Central.